2013 Men's European Volleyball League

 The 2013 Men's European Volleyball League was the tenth edition of the annual Men's European Volleyball League, which featured men's national volleyball teams from twelve European countries.
-A preliminary league round was played from June 13 to July 7, and the final four tournament, which was held in Turkey on July 13–14, 2013.
+A preliminary league round was played from 13 June to 7 July, and the final four tournament, which was held in Turkey on 13–14 July 2013.

 For this years edition, the first four sets were played over 21 points.

 Belgium defeated Croatia 3–0 in the final.